NigelFell/milestone-project1/README.md

     1. As a Returning Visitor, I want to contact with the business with any questions I may have or to book another appointment.

         1. The navigation bar clearly highlights the "Contact" page.
-        2. The user can easily navigate to the Contact page use the telephone number provided or use the contact form to enter their details and a question or appointment query in a textarea input box.
+        2. The user can easily navigate to the Contact page, use the telephone number provided or use the contact form to enter their details and a question or appointment query in a textarea input box.
         3. Booking appointments online has been left to a future release of the site.

     2. As a Returning Visitor, I want to write a review of the mobile service.

-        1. The navigation bar clearly highlights the "Contact Us" Page.
+        1. The navigation bar clearly highlights the "Contact" Page.
-        2. Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
+        2. Here they can fill out the form on the page and leave a review of the service in a textarea input box labelled "Comments/Feedback".
-        3. The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
-        4. Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        5. The email button is set up to automatically open up your email app and autofill there email address in the "To" section.

-    3. As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.
+    3. As a Returning Visitor, I want to find community links.
-        1. The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-        2. Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
+        1. The footer on every page contains links to the organisations social media sites.
+Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
-        3. If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
-The user is incentivized as they are told there is a weekly favourite product posted in the group.

 -   #### Frequent User Goals